Skip to content

 Firstly, as with any growing in your small space, check your grow zone to know when the right time to get the spuds into the ground is.
 You can read our blog, Know Your Grow Zone which is a great place to start.
 The timing for planting potatoes in containers is similar to that when planting into the ground.
 If you're in a frost-prone area and receive frost in your small space, you will want to plant them before the last expected frost, and you can continue through into Summer.

-For Root Pouch grow bag potatoe growing, consider the 30 Litre grow bag to grow 2-3 seed potatoes (you will only get a small yield in small bags) through to the 76-Litre to our Garden Bed sizes (you'll get a really worthwhile yield the bigger the bag) to plant 4-6 seed potatoes or one of the Root Pouch Raised Garden Beds for a huge crop!
+For Root Pouch grow bag potato growing, consider the 30 Litre grow bag to grow 2-3 seed potatoes (you will only get a small yield in small bags) through to the 76-Litre to our Garden Bed sizes (you'll get a larger yield the bigger the bag) to plant 4-6 seed potatoes or one of the Root Pouch Raised Garden Beds for a huge crop!
 As a rough guide, each potato plant needs about 10 litres of soil.
 Overplanting a container will lead to small or deformed fruit.
 Plants will struggle to thrive and may even fail to produce a crop.
 Find out more about the range of Root Pouch grow bags HERE

 Know the difference between indeterminate and determinate potatoes!

 Determinate potatoes are varieties with tubers that grow in just one layer.
-For this reason, the plants do not require mounding of the soil around them.
+For this reason, the plants do not require mounding the soil around them.
 They produce early, in about 70 to 90 days.
 Indeterminate potatoes grow in multiple layers, so it is important to mound soil around the plants.
 This will give you a better yield.
 Indeterminate potatoes produce late crops, 110 to 135 days out.

 A high-quality potting mix that is rich and free draining is acceptable for growing medium for potatoes in bags.
 Potato plants need nitrogen and potassium in the soil to set tubers and produce enough carbohydrates for the tubers to grow into sizable potatoes.
-Compost has been known to be a better medium than commercial potting mixes for this purpose however, obtaining or home-making compost in a small urban space can be challenging for some, so a good quality potting mix will suffice.
+Compost has been known to be a better medium than commercial potting mixes for this purpose, however, obtaining or home-making compost in a small urban space can be challenging for some, so a good quality potting mix will suffice.

 If you are mixing your own, a good mix is 1/3 good quality finished compost, 1/3 vermiculite or perlite, and 1/3 coconut coir or peat moss.